Chart Color Schemes

 Nambucca Heads is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Nambucca Heads' dwelling structures, as per the latest Census, consisted of 74.7% houses and 25.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 88.8% houses and 11.2% other dwellings.
+Dwelling structure in Nambucca Heads, as per the latest Census, consisted of 74.7% houses and 25.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 88.8% houses and 11.2% other dwellings.
 Home ownership in Nambucca Heads was at 48.0%, with mortgaged dwellings at 17.8% and rented ones at 34.3%.
-The median monthly mortgage repayment was $1,300, below Non-Metro NSW's average of $1,330.
-Median weekly rent in Nambucca Heads was $285, compared to Non-Metro NSW's $300.
-Nationally, Nambucca Heads' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment in the area was $1,300, below Non-Metro NSW's average of $1,330.
+The median weekly rent figure was recorded at $285, compared to Non-Metro NSW's $300.
+Nationally, Nambucca Heads's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing